 On July 10, the consumer credit score giant FICO joined with data firm CoreLogic in announcing the new score designed specifically for mortgage lenders called the FICO Mortgage Score Powered by CoreLogic.
 The mortgage score is based on information provided by CoreLogic in a detailed report called the CoreScore Credit Report.

-score.
+The report includes information that other credit reporting agencies, such as Experian, TransUnion and Equifax, don’t factor into your traditional reports.
+If you were late on child support payments, applied for a payday loan or had trouble paying your rent on time, it could show up on your CoreScore Credit Report and be factored into your new FICO mortgage score.
 But on-time payments on a second mortgage will also be factored into your score, as well as all those months you paid your rent like clockwork.
 It’s not intended as a replacement for traditional FICO scores, but as another tool for mortgage lenders to use early on, at the prequalifying stage for borrowers.”It’s simply bringing in additional data,” says Joanne Gaskin, a director of product development at FICO.

 Is it good for consumers?